drobotik/eav/docs/eav.md

 Data Import:
 The Data Import feature is responsible for importing values for attributes that belong to the attribute set.
 It handles the import of actual data associated with the attributes.

-Before starting the program, the data is divided into two parts: new entities to create and entities to update.
+Before starting the process, the data is divided into two parts: new entities to create and entities to update.

 New entities to create:
 For new entities, a bulk import query is used, which offers fast processing.
 However, it is recommended to avoid using a large chunk size to prevent the query from becoming too large.

 Entities to update:
-The program further divides entities to update into three categories: new values, values to update, and values to create.
+The process further divides entities to update into three categories: new values, values to update, and values to create.

 ### Import data